phetsims/perennial/data/README.md

 testable-phet-io (auto-generated) - Like phet-io, but ignoring sims with automatedTestEnabled=false

 testable-runnables (auto-generated) - Like active-runnables, but ignoring sims with automatedTestEnabled=false

+phet-io-state-unsupported - A manually supported list of sims that do not support state, and shouldn't be tested as such.